 What are the key messages of our Formulation campaign?

-Answer
+Answer:

-whether it's an innovative new therapeutic modality or a supplier suddenly falling out of regulatory compliance, disruptions come in known challenges and unexpected obstacles.
+Whether it's an innovative new therapeutic modality or a supplier suddenly falling out of regulatory compliance, disruptions come in known challenges and unexpected obstacles.

 Disruption is inevitable, but how you treat that disruption can be a game-changer.
 When you have greater control over your formulations, you decide the shape that disruption will take.

-With MilliporeSigma as your excipient provider and partner, you can better control disruption and maximize predictability.
-We're MilliporeSigma, and we're changing the rules on disruption
+With MilliporeSigma as your excipient provider and partner, you can maximize predictability.
+We're MilliporeSigma, and we're changing the rules on disruption.

 5. Question: